Vorror/coalesce-strategy/README.md

 Modifiers are a powerful feature of coalesce-strategy that allows intricate customization of the coalescing process.
 Coalesce-strategy supports blacklisting and whitelisting of properties, as well as a few other customization options.

-To understand the modifier documentation below, it's important to understand the various levels/ways a modifier can be set in your strategy file(`model`, `strategy`, `priority`).
+To understand the modifier documentation below, it's important to understand the various levels/ways a modifier can be set inside a strategy file(`model`, `strategy`, `priority`).

-Modifiers set on the `strategy` level affects *all* properties on that item.
+Modifiers set on the `strategy` level affects *all* properties on that item(including ones that aren't explicitly defined).

-A strategy object inside your strategy file doesn't need to include every property an item may have.
-Anything you don't explicitly give a priority will be assumed to have a priority of 0.
+A strategy object inside a strategy file *does not* need to include every property an item may have.
+Anything not given an explicit priority will be assumed to have a priority of 0.

 ```js
 // SomeStrategyFile.json